basp/yuki/README.md

 share some properties (Yuki does this as well on both the request and response classes) but do be careful about not tangling your classes too much.

+# Dealing with options
+Because Yuki is so adamant about using the `Option` type in a lot of its interfaces it makes sense to divert a little bit about it.

+At first it might seem awkward to deal with the type in C# and it certainly was for me but it *can* really help to make a lot of things more straightforward.
+In turn, this will make it a lot easier to reason and think about the code and the paths it follows which is always a huge plus (at least in my book).

+Let's take a look at the `IHasher` interface for example.
+This `Hash` method returns an `Option<string, Exception>` thingy.
+Note that the `Option` type is actually a value type but that's really that important right now.
+The important part is that it's either `Some<string>` or `None<Exception>` and it's our task to do the right thing according to what it is.

+Luckily, the `Option` type has a lot of built-in tools to help us out.

+TODO: Explain most important usage options.
+No pun intended.

 # Legacy notes
 ## Script types
 * `onetime` scripts are only executed one time and cause the migration to fail